 Introduction

-At La Peritum Law Practice, protecting your privacy is a fundamental part of our commitment to ethical legal service.
-This Privacy Policy outlines how we collect, use, store, and protect your personal information in compliance with applicable Nigerian laws, including the Nigeria Data Protection Regulation (NDPR).
-We encourage you to read this policy carefully to understand your rights and our practices.
+At La Peritum Law Practice, protecting your privacy is a core part of our commitment to ethical legal service.
+This Privacy Policy outlines how we collect, use, store, and protect your personal information in compliance with applicable Nigerian laws, including the NDPR.

 Information We Collect